Peggy Lee

 Norma Deloris Egstrom (Note: Sources vary as to the spelling of Lee's birth surname.
 She specified it as "Egstrom" in her autobiography, a spelling accepted by sources such Britannica, the New York Times obituary, and the website peggylee.com maintained by her estate.
 However, other sources give the name as "Engstrom".)
 (May 26, 1920 – January 21, 2002), known professionally as Peggy Lee, was an American jazz and popular music singer, songwriter, and actress whose career spanned seven decades.
 From her beginning as a vocalist on local radio to singing with Benny Goodman's big band, Lee created a sophisticated persona, writing music for films, acting, and recording conceptual record albums combining poetry and music.

-Called the "Queen of American pop music", Lee recorded more than 1,100 masters and co-wrote over 270 songs.
-She is best known for her role in the Walt Disney classic Lady and the Tramp, where she voiced Darling, Peg, the Siamese cats, among others.
-She received an Academy Award nomination for her role in the 1955 film Pete Kelly's Blues.
+Lee recorded more than 1,100 masters and co-wrote more than 270 songs.
+She is best known for her role in the Walt Disney classic Lady and the Tramp, where she voiced Darling, Peg, and the Siamese cats, among others.
+In 1956, she received an Academy Award nomination for her role in the 1955 film Pete Kelly's Blues.
+That same year Lee was also nominated for a Primetime Emmy Award.